Tahckn/gossipter/README.md

 # Gossipter

-Gosipper is a chatting app.
+Gosipper is a realtime chatting app.
+Authentication and data stored in Firebase

 ## Recommended IDE Setup